 Q: How did you land in the construction industry?

-Q: What do you enjoy about the construction industry and your role specifically at TD?
+Q: What do you enjoy most about the construction industry and your role specifically at TD?

 Q: What can be done to increase the percentage of women in construction?
 How can companies recruit more women and promote diversity?

 A:“As I’ve grown in my career, I’ve seen how important and critical it is for industry leaders in our field to connect with and educate young women in middle school and high school.
 You know lots of people want to be doctors, actors and models because that’s what they see through television and social media, but there is so much opportunity out there and the construction industry can provide a phenomenal career for women.
 Throughout the years, I have been a part of different women’s groups because I am truly passionate about helping women get into this industry and I think these types of networking groups are important with introducing more women to this career path.
 Construction is one of the largest industries in the world and if we band together and show young women a vision of a wonderful future they could have here, then we are all winning.”

 Q: What barriers do women face in the construction industry?
 How has this changed over time?